lucaong/minisearch/README.md

 [![Coverage Status](https://coveralls.io/repos/github/lucaong/minisearch/badge.svg?branch=master)](https://coveralls.io/github/lucaong/minisearch?branch=master)
 [![Minzipped Size](https://img.shields.io/bundlephobia/minzip/minisearch.svg?style=flat)](https://bundlephobia.com/result?p=minisearch)

-`MiniSearch` is a tiny but powerful in-memory fulltext search engine for JavaScript.
+`MiniSearch` is a tiny but powerful in-memory fulltext search engine written in JavaScript.
 It is respectful of resources, and it can comfortably run both in Node and in the browser.